 - Get a cover with ventilation that helps prevent condensation from forming inside the unit, which can cause corrosion on electrical components and connections.

-Our expert technicians at Leith Heating and Cooling are happy to advise our customers on whether to cover or not to cover — give us a call!
+Our expert technicians at Leith Heating & Cooling are happy to advise our customers on whether to cover or not to cover — contact our professionals today!